R101 (Italy): History

 The station started broadcasting on March 10, 1975 as Radio Milano International, one of the first, if not, chronologically the first, private radio stations in Italy.
 The station used a truck to avoid being intercepted by Escopost, the Postal Police.
 It was founded by two couples of brothers: Angelo and Rino Borra and Piero and Nino Cozzi, all Milanese, with a median age of around twenty years.The founders acquired a used military transmitter and set up the studio Piero's bedroom, located at Locatelli 1 Street (close to Piazza della Repubblica).
-In this format, with an investment of one million lira, they started broadcsting from 27 MHz (citizens band) and later 101 MHz in FM.
+In this format, with an investment of one million lira, they started broadcasting from 27 MHz (citizens band) and later 101 MHz in FM.

 On April 15, 1975 the transmitter was put under siege by the authorities because it was not regularly registered.
 Broadcasts restarted ten days later, when magistrate Cassare accepted the appeal in defense of the radio station.

-Radio Milano International was audible in a 40 km radius, being financed with commercial advertising, although rumors had emerged that the station was funded by CIA, suspicions caused by the tense political and ideological climate of the Years of Lead.
+Radio Milano International was audible in a 40 km radius, being financed by commercial advertising, although rumors had emerged that the station was funded by CIA, suspicions caused by the tense political and ideological climate of the Years of Lead.
 The station registered an immediate success; after a month, Claudio Cecchetto arrived, disc-jockey of Panthea, one of the most notorious disco houses of the period.
 Years later, figures like Gerry Scotti and Gigio D'Ambrosio joined the station's microphones.

 From 1977, for some time, Radio Milano International also tried television production with Milano International TV, seeking to attract public airing lots of red light movies.
 In 1987, its broadcasts covered all of the national territory and the station changed its name to 101 Network, later Radio 101 and finally, the current R101.

 In 2002, Radio 101 announced the FM return of the Radio Milano International brand, with a local metropolitan project on a redundant frequency of the group.